EvaMaeRey/ggplot2-extension-cookbook/README.md

 you to the ggplot2 extension, so even if a few details seem confusing, you’ll know ‘where’ you are at a higher level:

 - Step 0: get job done with ‘base’ ggplot2
-  - Step 1: Write a function for the ‘compute’
+- Step 1: Write a function for the ‘compute’.
+Test.
-  - Step 2: Pass the compute to ggproto object
+- Step 2: Pass the compute to ggproto object.
+Test.
-  - Step 3: Pass ggproto to a user-facing function for use in a ggplot() pipeline
+- Step 3: Pass ggproto to a user-facing function.
+Try out/test/enjoy!
-  - Step 4: Try out/test/enjoy\!

 We group the content by extension type, provide demonstrations of their use.
 Right now, there is a lot of focuses on new geom\_\* and stat\_\*